-So you’re addicted to stationery.
+So, you’re addicted to stationery but is it time to cull your stationery stash?
 You have piles of planners, notebooks and the like throughout your home and office.
-You know deep down that it’s time to let some go.
+You know, deep down, that it’s time to let some go.
 But how?
 They’re all so awesome!
+These steps might help.

 Have a think about what they’re promising you.
 Understanding these promises might make it easier to let some go.
 Once you’ve had a think about that, it’s time to organise them and cull.

 Separate them into type of product

 Go through it all and separate them into types.
 Like yearly diaries, themed diaries (Your Dreams Diary, Get Organised Diary…), To-Do Lists, paperclips, folders, sticky notes, planners, notebooks, and pens.
 Pens might even need to be separated out into categories like highlighters, sharpies, ballpoint, glitter, gels and so on.

 Once you’ve separated them all out into types, you should have a visual on which piles might need culling more than others.

 It can be easiest to start the cull by pulling out your favourite items first.
 The ones that you’re excited about using.
 Once you have those aside, it’s time to look at the others.

 Next, put in the giveaway pile those that you no longer love, and know, in your heart of hearts, that you won’t use.